 Translated by Allie

-10 Places To Visit In Nara, The Ancient Capital Of Japan
+10 Top Places To Visit In Nara - Travel Guide To Japan's Ancient Capital

-Nara was the ancient capital of Japan about 1400 years ago and is a popular day trip sightseeing destination, close to both Kyoto and Osaka.
+Nara was the ancient capital of Japan about 1,400 years ago.
+It is a popular day trip destination from Kyoto and Osaka.
 This article introduces 10 of Nara's top famous sites and things to do in this shrine and temple-filled city.

 Written by Jumpei Kawashima

 Nara is a part of the Kansai region, and is conveniently located near Osaka and Kyoto, making it an ideal location for a day trip.
 Over 1,400 years ago, Nara used to be the capital of Japan.
-As such, only in this city can visitors find historical sites such as shrines and temples which have more than 1000 years of history.
+As such, only in this city can visitors find historical sites such as shrines and temples which have more than 1,000 years of history.

 Introducing the Areas in Nara